 If the employee has 2 occasions of absence in a 6 month period an informal welfare meeting will take place.
-This meeting can be done as part of the return to work interview or a separate meeting can be arranged.
+This meeting can form part of the return to work interview or a separate meeting can be arranged.

 The purpose of this meeting is to: